emilioMaddalena/causal-inference-studies/material/dags.md

 If even in the 2-variable case we require more assumptions to draw a sensible DAG, imagine how difficult the task would be with 20 interconnected variables.
 The process of finding DAGs from data and additional assumptions is called causal discovery.

 !!! tip "TL;DR"
-    DAGs define links, but don't tell you **how** variables depend on each other (linearly maybe?)...
+    DAGs define dependencies, but won't tell you exactly *how* those variables are linked...
 SCMs give you that last part of the puzzle.

-DAGs tell you that two variables are linked, but won't tell you exactly how.
-A **structural causal model** (SCM), on the other hand, does exactly that.

 Say you have a set of variables $X_1,...,X_4$.
-A SCM is a collection of equations linking them:
+A structural causal model (SCM) is a collection of equations linking them:

 $$\begin{align}
 X_1 &= f_1(N_1) \nonumber \\